 Adverbs have many jobs in English.
-They modify (tell us more about) other types of words, including verbs, adjectives, prepositions, clauses and phrases, and other adverbs.
+They modify (tell us more about) other types of words, including verbs, adjectives, and other adverbs.
 They provide context, by indicating when, where, and how something happens.

 For example: